annakirkpatrick/git-resources/git_tutorial.md

 It should be towards the upper right-hand side of your screen.
 When you click this button, a small box appears containing an address along with a button to copy it to your clipboard.
 Note the small blue text that allows you to toggle between SSH and HTTPS addresses.
-(Remember: you must use SSH on School of Math computers.)
+(Remember: you must use SSH on School of Math computers when you want to access private repositories or push to public repositories.)

 ## Updating a repository: pull
 Once you have used the `clone` command to create a copy of a repository, git provides an efficient way to update your local copy of the repository to reflect remote changes.